Biden, Johnson to stress close ties, manage differences

 “They’ve been very much down to business,” Sullivan said at the White House this week.
 “And I expect that their meeting together will just cover the waterfront.
 I mean, really, a wide range of issues where the two of them and the U.S and United Kingdom do see eye to eye.”

-Biden, who is fiercely proud of his Irish roots, has warned there will be no trade deal if contentious Brexit-related legislation planned by Johnson’s government undermines Northern Ireland’s 1998 Good Friday peace accord.
+Biden, who is fiercely proud of his Irish roots, has warned that nothing should undermine Northern Ireland’s 1998 Good Friday peace accord.
 Some on the British side have viewed Biden warily because of his heritage.
+White House officials have said the United States does not plan to be involved in the negotiations and that Biden would not lecture Johnson but would urge that a resolution be reached expeditiously.

 After Brexit, a new arrangement was needed for the border between Northern Ireland, which is part of the United Kingdom, and Ireland, because the European Union requires certain goods to be inspected and others not to be admitted at all.
 Ahead of a June 30 deadline, ongoing negotiations over goods — including sausages — have been contentious and have attracted the attention of the White House.